jorge-ross/jorge-ross/README.md

-# 👨🏻 About Me:
+#                               	Hi!
+I'm Jorge Rosano ✌️
-<br>💻 Full-stack web developer based in Mexico City, seeking for new professional challenges in the Tech industry.<br> 🧠 Founder of Neuro-dev, a neuropsychology consultancy, active during my time as a mental health professional.<br>🏃‍♂️ I enjoy TRX training, skateboarding, traveling, discovering new places, and talking about social and geopolitical issues.<br> 🎵 Music lover.
+<br>- 💻 Full-stack web developer based in Mexico City, seeking for new professional challenges in the Tech industry.<br>- 🧠 Founder of Neuro-dev, a neuropsychology consultancy, active during my time as a mental health professional.<br>- 🏃‍♂️ I enjoy TRX training, skateboarding, traveling, discovering new places, and talking about social and geopolitical issues.<br>- 🎵 Music lover.

 ## 🌐 Socials: